Search official government public records, criminal records, court records, and background check resources for Pool, West Virginia.

 Economy & Demographics

 While the coal mining industry has seen a decline in recent decades, it continues to help with the economy of Pool and the surrounding Nicholas County region.
-Other major employers in the area include the local school district, healthcare providers, and small businesses serving the needs of People.
+Other major employers in the area include the local school district, healthcare providers, and small businesses serving the needs of residents.
 The community's natural beauty and outdoor recreation opportunities, such as fishing and hiking, also contribute to the local economy by attracting tourists to the area.

 Elections & Voter Records